 Federal disaster relief grants.
 Do not include post-disaster relief grants received under the Robert T. Stafford Disaster Relief and Emergency Assistance Act in your income if the grant payments are made to help you meet necessary expenses or serious needs for medical, dental, housing, personal property, transportation, or funeral expenses.
 Do not deduct casualty losses or medical expenses to the extent they are specifically reimbursed by these disaster relief grants.
-Unemployment assistance payments under the Act are taxable unemployment compensation.
+If the casualty loss was specifically reimbursed by the grant and you received the grant after the year in which you deducted the casualty loss, see Reimbursement Received After Deducting Loss earlier.
+Unemployment assistance payments under the Act in excess of \$2,400 per recipient are taxable unemployment compensation.